Presslabs backup policy

 We're using a MySQL stack to store the database used by WordPress with a primary server and 1 or 2 replica servers, with RAID-paired hard drives and automatic failover between the servers.
 The external backup server mentioned above on the static files section is also configured as a MySQL replica server, in sync with the entire stack of its dedicated cluster.
 This server also takes nightly snapshots of all the MySQL databases and keeps them for 30 days.
 In the same time it sends them over to an Amazon S3 where they're kept for 21 days.
 The same 4 layers backup is present here as well.

-How can you have a backup of your site?
+How can I have a backup of my site?

-In case you want a backup of your site's code (themes, plugins, etc.), you have to clone your site's Git repository or access the Gitea web app.
+In case you want a backup of your site's code (

 Sites -> Snapshots.

 This section is dedicated to CDN related topics.
 We have built our own Content Delivery Network, [...]

 Collecting data when an ad blocker is enabled

 There's always a smarter way to get to the destination.
 Here's the automated way of collecting [...]

 Here you can find details about DNS management and how the DNS failover works.
 We also use Amazon [...]

 Here's our specs wardrobe—how WordPress site files organized at Presslabs, e.g. themes, plugins, [...]